Training students to work in the global information environment is more important than ever.

 Students also have the opportunity to study abroad in Costa Rica or Italy.

-The Global Journalism specialty for our M.A.
-Program requires 9 credit hours in addition to the core journalism courses.
+The Global Journalism specialty for our M.A. in Journalism requires 9 credit hours in addition to the core journalism courses.
 Students take at least three of the courses listed below:

 - JOUR 502: Media and Terrorism